ClintonYounge/Enumerable-Project/README.md

 # 📖 [Enumerable Project] <a name="about-project"></a>

 **[Enumerable Project]** In this project we will use a module inside our class.
 We will create a class MyList and a module MyEnumerable.
-Our module MyEnumerable will implement a subset of the functionality of Enumerable
+Our module MyEnumerable will implement a subset of the functionality of Enumerable.
 ## 🛠 Built With <a name="built-with"></a>

 The site was built with Ruby.